Ordered Attention for Coherent Visual Storytelling

 \textbf{Comparison to state-of-the-art:} In \tabref{tab:resultsall} we compare the method to recent baselines.
-Early methods did not take into account visual-spatial information, which harms the performance (\eg, 35.5\% \vs 36.8\% on METEOR)~\cite{Huang2016VisualS,Wang2018NoMA,GonzalezRico2018ContextualizeSA}.
-Wang \etal~\cite{Wang2019StorytellingFA} utilize image representations similar to our approach but do not consider relations between different images, resulting in a 1\% drop on METEOR, showing that ordered structure encoding with OIA is beneficial.
-SGVST and StoryAnchor~\cite{Yu2017HierarchicallyAttentiveRF,Zhang2020VisualSV} use different methods for mapping the image sequence to distinct topics.
-Differently, our approach is trained end-to-end.
-Further, our image representations are dependant on all the images in the sequence.
-Notably, unlike our method, SGVST uses scene graphs.
+Early methods did not take into account visual-spatial information (\ie, they employed FC features), which harms the performance (\eg, 35.5\% \vs 36.8\% on METEOR). \citet{Wang2019StorytellingFA} utilize image representations similar to our approach but do not consider relations between different images, resulting in a 1\% drop on METEOR, showing that ordered structure encoding with OIA is beneficial.
+SGVST and StoryAnchor map images to distinct topics based on external knowledge.
+On the other hand, our approach is trained end-to-end.
+Furthermore, our image representations depend on all the images in a sequence.
+In contrast, SGVST uses scene graphs.